THE STRATEGIC CONTEXT

 The agricultural economy of the North was productive and efficient, and more than sufficient to sustain the population and the war machine.
 There were shortages and scarcity but usually only because of inefficiency, bad weather or interruptions to the lines of communication.
 Union resources and strategic direction were coordinated with increasing clarity and impact as the war progressed while the erosion of the Confederate economy and infrastructure caused increasing dislocation.
 Union troops could voice justifiable complaints about the quality, variety, and quantity of their rations but almost invariably they fared better than their Southern counterparts.
 Confederate agriculture was abundant, but was more focused more on cash crops and subsistence rather than for surplus food.
 The Union navy successfully targeted coastal salt works to deny the Confederates the primary ingredient for food preservation.
 “King Cotton” had spurred pre-war prosperity in the South and while the reduction in supply by the Union blockade had a harsh impact on the cotton-hungry industries of Europe, it was not severe enough to force intervention.
-Although Southern agriculture was locally very productive, the weak transportation system meant that the plenty of one region could not often be moved to alleviate the poverty in another.
+Although Southern agriculture was locally very productive, the weak transportation system meant that the plenty of one region could not easily be moved to alleviate the poverty in another.